horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Over the last few years, Bitcoin network and its underlying cryptocurrency 'Bitcoin', has been labeled in many ways.
 It's been called everything from electronic cash to digital gold.

-While Bitcoin's definition may change depends on whom you ask, it holds certain properties which makes it useful.

-More and more people begin to perceive Bitcoin as wealth preservation instrument just like money, stocks or precious metals.
+Increasingly people begin to perceive Bitcoin as wealth preservation instrument just like money, stocks or precious metals.
 The idea of having Bitcoin as another asset class doesn't seem too distant anymore.

-Bitcoin is still fairly complex and obscure to newcomers.
-That's changing fast as thousands of engineers worldwide work on improving the Bitcoin ecosystem by building services around Bitcoin.

-Way until 2014 the idea of storing Bitcoin safely in a mobile wallet app was not really an option.
-It's constantly improving on all sides, primarily driven by a decentralized force of engineers, ideologists, speculators worldwide.
+Despite being around for 10 years, Bitcoin is still fairly complex and obscure to newcomers.
+Way until 2014 storing Bitcoin was not even a thing everyone could do.
+It has improved a lot since then but there are still complexities.

 Most newcomers fail to grasp the value of the Bitcoin network on a first encounter.
-The Bitcoin often perceived purely as cryptocurrency rather than a platform that can expand to host a large ecosystem of services.
+The Bitcoin often perceived purely as a cryptocurrency rather than a decentralized platform that can expand to host a large ecosystem of services.

 ## 1. Bitcoin Origins